Ship-to-ship collision simulations

 SHIP-TO-SHIP COLLISION SIMULATIONS USING A STATE-OF-THE-ART NON-LINEAR CAE TECHNOLOGY

-Our institute could provide following simulation technology using state of the art non-linear CAE technology.
+• NMRI could provide the following simulation technologies using state-of-the-art non-linear CAE technology.

-These simulation technologies are utilized in various projects to provide solution.
+These simulation technologies are utilized in various projects to provide solutions.

-In our institute, general purpose non-linear structural analysis software “LS-DYNA (LSTC, USA)” is usually utilized to carry out ship-to-ship collision simulations.
-This software is widely used in various industries including car and airplane industries.
-Especially this software is a de facto standard software in collision and grounding analysis of ships.
-In collision simulation time-domain analysis is carried out and by using time domain analysis, after the contact of two-ships, phenomena of buckling, collapse and failure are well simulated.
-This software also provides, multi-physics analysis including fluid-structure coupling, heat-structure coupling.
+In NMRI, general-purpose non-linear structural analysis software “LS-DYNA (LSTC, USA)” is usually utilized to carry out ship-to-ship collision simulations.
+This software is widely used in various industries, including car and airplane industries.
+This software is a de facto standard software in collision and grounding analysis of ships.
+In collision simulation, time-domain analysis is carried out and by using time-domain analysis after the contact of two ships, phenomena of buckling, collapse, and failure are well simulated.
+This software also provides multi-physics analysis, including fluid-structure coupling as welll as heat-structure coupling.

 What is non-linear ?